Logline:

 Controversial and uncompromising, Australian Aboriginal political activist Robbie Thorpe stands as part of a long line of Indigenous resistance to invasion.

-As the Victorian Government draws closer to signing the first Treaty with Indigenous Nations in Australia, the story of Robbie's relentless pursuit of justice is vital.
+As the Victorian Government draws closer to signing the first Treaty with First Peoples in Australia, the story of Robbie's relentless pursuit of justice is vital.

 synopsis: